gethak/NovaDashWeb/README.md

 The Project includes several infrastructe and '*.Shell' projects which give an indication as to the direction of future refactor to patterns,

-A word on the Implementaion follows below:
+A word on the Implementation follows below:

 **Architecture:**